SIOS-Technology-Inc/dacrane/doc/concept/index.md

 ## Consistent Deployment

-Gantry Crane provides all deployment capabilities from container infrastructure to applications.
+Dacrane provides all deployment capabilities from container infrastructure to applications.
 All deployments will have one set of information for simplified management.

 ## Simple Deployment Code